rjwats/esp8266-react/README.md

 npm run build
 ```

-> **Note**: The build command will also delete the previously built interface (the ['data/www'](data/www) directory) and replace it with the freshly built one, ready for upload to the device.
+> **Note**: The build command will also delete the previously built interface, in the ['data/www'](data/www) directory, replacing it with the freshly built one ready to upload to the device.

 #### Running the interface locally